learn-co-students/nyc-dumbo-web-120919/08-intro-to-sql/README.md

 * What is SQL?
 * What is CRUD?
 * How does an app like Instagram use CRUD?
+* (Pair) How can we model the following domain using SQL tables?
+  Game >- Review -< Player

 ## Set Up